 My thought was to try something knowing and acknowledging there are limitations but with the aim of seeing if I could still help you do something useful with the data so many of you have.

 Firstly What Is Actually Going On?

-Gravity acts vertically and more commonly, it is referred to in “g’s.”
+Gravity is about 9.81m/s, acts vertically on your racecar and, more commonly, it is referred to in “g’s.”

 When driving your racing car on a flat race track this means that gravity does not really get involved in your driving.
 Gravity simply acts vertically to keep you on the tarmac.

 The thing is, to keep us all on the ground we experience “1g” all the time.

 1g is quite strong.
 It is the equivalent to the maximum longitudinal acceleration under braking for nearly any road car and many many racing cars.